kordenzo/Zelda-LA-DX-HD-Updated/README.md

 ### $${\color{red}THIS \space REPOSITORY \space DOES \space NOT \space INCLUDE \space COPYRIGHTED \space GAME \space ASSETS!}$$

-A few years back, an anonymous user posted a PC Port of Link's Awakening on itch.io built with MonoGame.
-It wasn't long before the game was taken down, fortunately the release contained the source code.
-This is a continuation of that PC Port but with the assets stripped away to avoid copyright issues.

 To use this fork, whether to play the game or build upon, it requires the user to provide the assets from the original v1.0.0 release.
 Some assets have been updated, but I have created tooling to make migration easier.

-See the [changelog](https://github.com/BigheadSMZ/Zelda-LA-DX-HD-Updated/blob/main/CHANGELOG.md) for a list of changes from v1.0.0.
+- See the [changelog](https://github.com/BigheadSMZ/Zelda-LA-DX-HD-Updated/blob/main/CHANGELOG.md) for a list of changes from v1.0.0.

-As of v1.1.0, the game is in a really good state and the "feel" is really close to the original game (but with all the enhancements of a PC port).
+- As of v1.1.0, the game is in a really good state and the "feel" is really close to the original game.
+- As of v1.2.0, the vast majority of bugs have been fixed and features from the [Redux romhack](https://github.com/ShadowOne333/Links-Awakening-Redux) were implemented.

-This repository is a continuation of my [previous fork](https://github.com/BigheadSMZ/Links-Awakening-DX-HD) which was silently worked on.
+- This is a continuation of my [previous fork](https://github.com/BigheadSMZ/Links-Awakening-DX-HD) and here's a link to the [commits](https://github.com/BigheadSMZ/Links-Awakening-DX-HD/commits/master/).
-It's worth having a [link to the commits](https://github.com/BigheadSMZ/Links-Awakening-DX-HD/commits/master/) for the sake of the changes history.

-## Patching v1.0.0 to v1.2.0
+## Patching v1.0.0 (or v1.1.4+) to v1.2.0

-This is probably what most people would be here for.
 To download the latest update, there is a patcher on the [Releases](https://github.com/BigheadSMZ/Zelda-LA-DX-HD-Updated/releases) page.
 If you wish to build the game yourself, see **Personal Build / Publishing**.
 - Find the v1.0.0 release originally from itch.io.
 - If you can not find it, you can search for an "archive" of it.
-- **Keep a <ins>backup</ins> of v1.0.0** as all future updates will require it.
+- It's a good idea to keep a <ins>backup</ins> of v1.0.0.
 - Download the patcher from the releases page.
-- Drop it into the same folder as the v1.0.0 game.
+- Drop it into the same folder as v1.0.0/v1.1.4+.
 - Open the patcher.
 Press the "Patch" button.
 - When it is done, the patcher can be deleted.

-Note that antivirus programs like Windows Defender may flag this patcher as a virus.
-It is NOT a virus, and the source code can be found in this repository.
-I am working on a malware submission to Microsoft but the submission site is currently not working (as usual).

 ## About This Repository

+A few years back, an anonymous user posted a PC Port of Link's Awakening on itch.io built with MonoGame.
+It wasn't long before the game was taken down, fortunately the release contained the source code.
+This is a continuation of that PC Port but with the assets stripped away to avoid copyright issues.

 This section explains the files and folders found in the base of this respository.
 - **assets_original**: This is where the **"Content"** and **"Data"** folders from v1.0.0 should go.